 Duties, responsibilities and authority of the research monitor should be outlined.
 Investigators must specifically state that the monitor has the authority to perform the following actions:

+Oversight functions (e.g., observe enrollment procedures, oversee interventions etc.)

+Discuss the research protocol with researchers, interview human subjects, and consult with other outside the study

 Stop a research study in progress if the safety of participants is in question

+Report observations and finding to the IRB or a designated official

 Remove participants from a study if the safety of the participant is in question